-Don't store or use flammable gas / combustibles near the unit.
-There is risk of fire, explosion, and physical injury or death.
+Opon't store or use flammable gas/combustibles near the unit.
+There is risk of product failure, fire, explosion, and physical injury or death.

-Do not install, remove, or re-install the unit by yourself (customer).
-Ask the dealer or an authorized technician to install the unit.
+On not install, remove, or re-install the unit by yourself (customer).
+Ask the dealer or an LG trained technician to install the unit.

-Improper installation by the user may result in water leakage, fire, explosion, electric shock, physical injury or death.
+Improper installation by the user may result in fire, explosion, electric shock, physical injury or death.

-For replacement of an installed unit, always contact an authorized LG service provider.
+For replacement of an installed unit, always contact a LG trained service provider.